 Your interviewer wants to know how you believe your previous experience will lend itself to a career in recruitment.
 This is your chance to demonstrate your knowledge of recruitment consultant skills as well as the daily tasks which you might face in this role.

-According to Nigel Wright’s Associate Director Richard Morgan, there are four key ‘ingredients’ for a successful career in recruitment; resilience, work ethic, teachability and identifying with company values.
+According to Nigel Wright’s Associate Director for Finance & Human Resources, Richard Morgan, there are four key ‘ingredients’ for a successful career in recruitment; resilience, work ethic, teachability and identifying with company values.
 When hiring for his own team, Richard needs to know that the candidate will be able to cope with the workload.

 Richard also wants to know that a candidate is resilient and can cope with daily setbacks which are likely in the recruitment industry; “I want the candidate to talk about a time in their life where they have shown resilience or have had to overcome a challenge.
 This can be either professionally or personally”.
 Teachability is also important for Richard; “I need to know that the candidate is willing to learn as this is the only way they are going to be able to progress.
 Training and development is also a big part of working at Nigel Wright and they need to be willing to participate.”
 Finally, the candidate should identify with our values.
 “Our values are key to everything we do as a business.
 If the candidate doesn’t relate to our values, they simply aren’t going to fit in”.